SylvainCecchetto/tvheadend_ynh/README.md

 # Tvheadend debs files

-Doozer server seems to be broken sometimes, so you can files Tvheadend debs files here.
+Doozer server seems to be broken sometimes, so you can find Tvheadend debs files here.

 ## Sources